Blog | Little Journey

 80% of rare diseases are monogenic (caused by a single gene mutation) and often present during childhood.
 These two factors have seen a rise in pediatric cell and gene therapy (CGT) trials in the last decade, as researchers work to develop potentially curative treatments for children living with a rare life-altering disease.

-Whilst rare disease trials can offer life-changing opportunities for children and their families they also present unique challenges.
+Whilst rare disease trials can offer life-changing opportunities for patients and their families they also present unique challenges.
 On average, pediatric clinical trials have a 40% discontinuation rate, already significantly higher than in adult trials.
 CGT trials bring additional complexities:

 • Logistical barriers: many families have to travel long distances or relocate to be near treatment centers.